Category:403 Asphaltic Concrete Pavement

 403.1.5 Mixture Production Specification Limits (Sec 403.5)

-Intentional deviations from the JMF will not be permitted.
+Intentional deviations from the JMF will not be permitted, except under the conditions set forth in Sec 403.11.
 The plant shall be operated in such a manner that the mix is produced as shown on the JMF.
 The specification tolerances are developed in an attempt to keep the mix as consistent as possible and to allow for some variation during production.
 However, these tolerances are not production limits.
 For example, if the target binder content is 5.0%, the binder content of the mix can range from 4.7% to 5.3% when the tolerances are applied.
 The contractor will not be allowed to produce the mix at 4.7% to save money.

 Both QC and QA will use the following procedures to determine volumetrics of the mix and compliance with Standard Specification Sections 403.5.3 through 403.5.5.
 These procedures are discussed in greater detail in the Levels 1 and 2 Bituminous Training.

 In situations where a retained sample must be tested, the following procedure should be used to reheat the sample.
 Heat the sample in an oven until the mix is workable.
 Take the mix out of the sample container (box, bucket, etc.) and spread it in a large pan or several smaller pans.
 Using this procedure, the mix will reach the molding temperature much quicker than it would if it were left in a mass in the sample container.
 Also, less aging of the mix occurs since the mix is in the oven for a shorter period of time.
-Once the mix has reached an acceptable temperature, the sample must be quartered using the procedures discussed above.
+Once the mix has reached an acceptable temperature, quarter split the mix.
+The split portions to be used for making gyratory specimens shall then be heated to the compaction temperature.
 The entire suite of tests must be performed on a retained sample.

 Gradation (Sec 403.5.1)